Benman2005/BenAir/README.md

 # Javascript Full Stack Test#
+  This Project uses React-Redux in the front/client side, and TypeOrm(Typescript), Koa and Postgres in the back/server end.
+  It's basically a tiny page to find airplane tickets on the homepage.
+  Logs of requests are also available to see in /logs(super secret, don't tell anyone, since no authentication was added yet)

+# Instructions

+To run this application you'll need a postgres cient to connect to via something like docker. after that:

+* clone folder
+* go to /server folder
+..* yarn install
+..* yarn start
+* go to /client folder
+..* yarn install
+..* yarn start

+# Aim

+By no means did I fulfill all wishes in this assignment, but I managed to tick some off.

+## What i did do:
+* Front end with searchable origins/destinations and flights
+* Front end with some stats on requests
+* Backend with flights and response table
+* Response logging.
+Not the way I wanted, but kinda works for now.
+* Used noImplicitAny flag with Typescript.
+* Build app with state management, using standalone modules and components.

+## What i didn't do:
+* RAML api documentation
+* In memory database.
+Next time try to make backend with Redis.
+* Authentication for accessing logs.
+* Add tests

+---
+This is how i received the assignment:

 # Story
 You are providing a service to a charted airplane company.
 This fiction company LINKIT AIR has the following flights daily (times are in departure city time):